vyressi/anime-lists/README.md

     The format for mapping individual episodes is: ` ;1-5;2-6;...; ` where the first number in each mapping is the AniDb.net episode number and the second is the corresponding theTVDB.com episode number for the season specified.

+    AniDB trailer episodes with prefix T can be mapped by using episode numbers >= 201, T1 = 201.
+"Other" episodes can be mapped using episode numbers >= 401, O1 = 401.

     The start, end, and offset attributes are not necessary if only individual episodes are being mapped.
     The offset and/or episodeoffset will be ignored in favour of an individual mapping.